alpersimsek/production_management/README-DEPLOYMENT.md

 ## 🎉 Congratulations!

-Your Olgahan Kimya ERP system is ready for production deployment on OCI!
+Your Demo Kimya ERP system is ready for production deployment on OCI!

 The application includes:
 - Complete factory production management